 We meet at the intersection of art, technology, and performance.

-Sharing our attention to detail,
+Sharing attention to detail,

-Offering our full presence, love, and intuition.
+Offering our full presence, passion, and intuition.

 Matthieu Schmit is a passionate explorer of visual languages, technologies, and new forms of storytelling.
 With a background in directing and film production, he leads the program for Visual Effects and Technological Arts at Catalyst - Institute for Creative Arts and Technology in Berlin.
 Deeply committed to collective growth, Matthieu combines his creative work with his passion for travel and human adventures.
 By founding GhostRaum he wished to create a space for cross-disciplinary research and artistic freedom.
 Around this open-ended adventure, he enjoys creating sparkles, bringing beautiful souls together, and fuelling the dynamic of creation.